syncfusion-content/flutter-docs/Flutter/pdf-viewer/viewing-password-protected-pdf-files.md

 {% endhighlight %}
 {% endtabs %}

-## How to Create and Display a Customized Password Dialog?
+## How to create and display a Customized Password Dialog?

-The `SfPdfViewer` library, allows you can create and display a customized password dialog.The following code example explains the same.
+The `SfPdfViewer` library allows you to create and display a customized password dialog.
+The following code example explains the same.
-In this example, We have disabled the built-in password dialog by setting the false to the [canShowPasswordDialog](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer/canShowPasswordDialog.html) property and using the [AlertDialog](https://api.flutter.dev/flutter/material/AlertDialog-class.html) widget to create the customized password dialog.
-Whenever the `password` is empty or incorrect, the [onDocumentLoadFailed](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer/onDocumentLoadFailed.html) callback is triggered, we have used this callback to display the customized password dialog.
+In this example, We have disabled the built-in password dialog by setting the false to the [canShowPasswordDialog](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer/canShowPasswordDialog.html) property and creating the customized password dialog with the [AlertDialog](https://api.flutter.dev/flutter/material/AlertDialog-class.html) widget.
+Whenever the `password` is empty or incorrect, the [onDocumentLoadFailed](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer/onDocumentLoadFailed.html) callback is triggered, used this callback to display the customized password dialog.

 {% tabs %}
 {% highlight Dart %}